-Review and report to the NAO on the Whole of Government Accounts return to the extent and in the form they require.
+▶ Review and report to the NAO on the Whole of Government Accounts return to the extent and in the form they require.

-ii Arrangements for securing economy, efficiency and effectiveness
+2. Arrangements for securing economy, efficiency and effectiveness (value for money)

 We are required to consider whether the Council has put in place 'proper arrangements' to secure economy, efficiency and effectiveness on its use of resources.